Spoiler alert: the answer is almost certainly yes.

-Search engine optimization (SEO) is key for any business that hopes to use its website to draw in prospects and generate revenues.
+Search engine optimization for lawyers (SEO) is key for any law firm that hopes to use its website to draw in clients and generate revenue.
 And, no law firm can afford to neglect those looking online for legal services.
 One recent survey showed that online search was the second-most-popular means of looking for an attorney, after referrals from friends or family.

 Wix has a bad reputation for SEO-friendliness, but it’s a bit outdated.
 Wix had some serious SEO problems in the early days, but most have been corrected.
 Today, both Wix and Squarespace offer most SEO basics, and do so in a way that’s easy for novices to use.
 For instance, both platforms now allow you to change page URLs and to create search-friendly alt text for images.
 But, if SEO is important to you—and it should be—WordPress offers the most, including a choice of SEO-plug-ins, more sophisticated customization of blog post URLs and other structures that impact search rankings, the ability to schedule regular content publishing, plug-ins to push content to social media platforms, and more.